FUTURE SOLICITOR | YOUTH VOICE IN SOCIAL JUSTICE & LAW | Teen AI Ethics Advocate

 By Lorenalitit, age 16 (but also 8)

-When I was 7-years-old (almost 8) I had a dramatic run-in with a very rebellious bathtub.
-Getting ready to exit, I slipped, arms flailing, pride bruised and like any emotionally-charged young writer, I immediately grabbed a pen and poured my outrage into a poem: Evil Slippery Bathtub was born.
+When I was 7-years-old (almost 8), I had a dramatic run-in with a very rebellious bathtub.
+Getting ready to exit, I slipped, arms flailing, pride bruised, and like any emotionally-charged young writer, I immediately grabbed a pen and poured my outrage into a poem: Evil Slippery Bathtub was born.
+This moment sparked my journey into the world of poetry by youth.

 The next day, I proudly showed my teacher at school.
 She loved it so much that she asked me to perform it at our upcoming talent afternoon, in front of the whole school and visiting parents.
-I was nervous, but excited and honestly, pretty proud.
-This was my debut as a serious poet.
+I was nervous but excited and honestly, pretty proud.
+This was my debut as a serious poet, sharing my take on social justice poetry.

 “You evil slippery bastard!”